 Later Models in Byzantium and the Holy Roman Empire: An Eternal Rome?

-These examples also call to mind the fact that the Roman Empire has always held an important place as a subject of study for historians, just as much of its most famous poets, writers and speakers are still read or studied today.
-In this sense, although the empire itself collapsed in the west in 476 AD, much of its culture and spirit is still very alive today.
+These examples also call to mind the fact that the Roman Empire has always held an important place as a subject of study for historians, just as many of its most famous poets, writers, and speakers are still read or studied today.
+In this sense, although the empire itself collapsed in the West in 476 AD, much of its culture and spirit is still very alive today.